| Dietary Calcium has recently been associated with weight loss. More

 hand calcium, but not calories, negatively predicted changes in

+weight and fat mass in calorie intakes below the mean."
 So you can't stuff yourself and expect calcium to protect you.
 This

 indicates that one should be moderate in food consumption in order

+to get calcium to work for your biochemistry.
 "Clearly if dairy products are added to a diet without compensation

+for energy intake, one is likely to gain weight."
 We would like to emphasize that this is not a magic bullet for immediate

 weight loss, but a long term solution which may generally aid patients